Johns Hopkins Ward Infinity

 Target icon

-We guide teams to develop financially sustainable, mission-aligned ventures that contribute to local wealth and opportunity.
+Guide ventures to develop financially sustainable, mission-aligned business models that create enduring wealth and opportunity.

 Our Focus Areas for Community Impact